0xEssential/cryptorchids-watering-can/README.md

 This script can easily be deployed to Heroku and run on a job schedule, so you'll need a free Heroku account from https://heroku.com.
 The script can be run locally or from any server that offers a NodeJS runtime.

-Fnally, you may also want to create a new wallet to hold your CryptOrchids in.
-This script will require you to set your seed phrase or private key as ENV variables to authenticate.
+Finally, you may also want to create a new wallet to hold your CryptOrchids in.
+This script will require you to set your private key as an ENV variable to authenticate.
 Storing these secrets on Heroku is probably fine, but to reduce risk of leaking the secrets to your primary wallet, use a CryptOrchids specific wallet.

 ## Discord Setup